 top of page

-Weimar Republic 101: DADA Art and Weimar Culture
+Weimar Republic Series: DADA Art and Weimar Culture

 Foreword

-Weimar Republic 101 is divided into six chapters:
+Weimar Republic Series is divided into six chapters:

 Dix, O. (1928).
 Gross Stadt (Metropolis) [Tryptych painting]. https://www.facinghistory.org/resource-library/image/otto-dix-gross-stadt-metropolis-1928?backlink=https://www.facinghistory.org/weimar-republic-fragility-democracy/primary-sources/weimar-culture.

 In the historiography of Germany’s Weimar Republic, cultural life is often treated as a separate entity from political life.
-Politics are traditionally seen as ‘bad’ and problematic, whereas the culture Germany experienced in the 1920s is heralded as the ‘good’ element of the republic, being progressive and avant-garde.
-It is problematic to represent the history of the Weimar Republic in this way; therefore, here is introduced a different perspective on the relationship between politics and culture in Weimar Germany.
-DADA art is used as a case study to represent how cultural movements responded to the political milieu of Germany in the 1920s.
+Additionally, in academic discourse, these two entities are usually divided between good or bad.
+Politics are traditionally seen as ‘bad’ and problematic, whereas the culture experienced in 1920s Germany is heralded as the ‘good’ element of the republic, being progressive and avant-garde.
+This divided viewpoint problematizes the history of the Weimar Republic because the history of Weimar Republic is actually correlated; therefore, this article introduces a different perspective on the relationship between politics and culture in Weimar Germany.
+DADA art is used as a case study to represent how cultural movements responded and impacted by the political milieu of Germany in the 1920s.
 This analysis brings a renewed perspective to the relationship between culture and politics in Weimar Germany, showing that they are interrelated rather than separated.

-Henig (1998, p.
-47) recognizes the relationship between economic recovery and culture in Weimar Germany.
-American financial aid in the Dawes Plan allowed Germany to revive its industrial production: in 1925, Germany was at 95% of its 1913 level, compared to Britain’s 86% (Henig 1998, p.
+Henig (introduce) (1998, p.
+47) recognizes the relationship between economic recovery and emerging culture in Weimar Germany.
+American financial aid in the Dawes Plan allowed Germany to revive its industrial production; in 1925, Germany was at 95% of its 1913 level, compared to Britain’s 86% (Henig 1998, p.
 47).
-After WWI, there was a demographic trend to move into the cities, with the city becoming the “focal point” for interaction between politics and culture (Storer 2013, p.
+After WWI, a demographic trend of moving to the cities emerged, with the city becoming the “focal point” for interaction between politics and culture (Storer 2013, p.
 157).
 Berlin became the capital of Germany, and by 1928, it was the third-largest city in the world after London and New York (Storer 2013, p.
 157).
 Storer (2013, p.
 157) notes that industrial growth, city living, and American foreign aid in the 1920s created a consumer culture in Germany.
 This consumer culture is reflected in DADA art.
 Raoul Hausmann’s photomontage A Bourgeois Precision Brain Incites a World Movement: Dada Triumphs represents a “critical view of a mechanized, commodified world,” according to Beals (2017, p.
 48).
-Likewise, McBride (2016, pp. 14-15) interprets DADA montage as a reflection of “the world of…industrial production, and mass consumption”.
+Likewise, McBride (introduce) (2016, pp. 14-15) interprets DADA montage as a reflection of “the world of…industrial production, and mass consumption.”
 DADA art is, therefore, a reaction to the new consumer culture in Germany that emerged after WWI.

 Hausmann, R. (1920).
 A Bourgeois Precision Brain Incites a World Movement, also known as Dada siegt (Dada Triumphs) [Photomontage and collage with watercolor on paper]. https://www.khanacademy.org/humanities/art-1010/dada-and-surrealism/dada2/a/dada-collage.